Liaoliaoliaole/SDAQ-worker/README.md

 ## Preamp
 This repository related to a software control and emulate suite related to SDAQ devices.
 An SDAQs is a proprietary (developed by iCraft Oy) acquisition devices with predefined physical input (voltage, current, thermocouple, etc) and CANBus interface as output.

-The SDAQ_worker project was started with the phylosophy to make some softwares that can control this devices from a computer that is equip with CAN interface (Linux Socket CAN compatible) and runs GNU operating system.
+The SDAQ_worker project was started with the philosophy to make some software that can control this devices from a computer that is equip with CAN interface (Linux Socket CAN compatible) and runs GNU operating system.

 ## Executables
 After the compilation two executable files produced: